sho-luv/adcs/README.md

 ## Acknowledgments

 Big thanks to chatGPT for assisting in the development of this tool.
-Shoutout to all security researchers and developers contributing to certipy and ntlmrelayx projects.
+Shoutout to all security researchers and developers contributing to [certipy](https://github.com/ly4k/Certipy) and [Impacket's ntlmrelayx](https://github.com/fortra/impacket.git) projects.